Helena Maleno: Criminalization and international support

 The case had originally been filed by the Spanish National Court (Audiencia Nacional), but because no crime had been committed, the criminal reports were sent to Morocco.
 In support of the accused, it was reported that 56,000 letters were sent to the Spanish Home Office and the Spanish Ministry of Foreign Affairs in less than 36 hours.
 These letters demanded that the case be thrown out by the Moroccan court.
-Institutions such as the Catholic Church, the Madrid City Council or in her hometown (known for its racist episodes), also joined he campaign, which unanimously approved motions in support of the human rights defender., The campaign was as well supported by the President of the Spanish Parliement, Ana Pastor, who declared: “You are a woman who has left everything to be where help is needed, and to defend the life and the rights of people.
+Institutions such as the Catholic Church, the Madrid City Council or in her hometown (known for its racist episodes), also joined the campaign, which unanimously approved motions in support of the human rights defender.
+The campaign was as well supported by the President of the Spanish Parliament, Ana Pastor, who declared: “You are a woman who has left everything to be where help is needed, and to defend the life and the rights of people.
 The citizens of Spain should be supporting you”.

 On March 11 of 2019, The Tangier court investigating the case against Maleno for alleged human trafficking overturned it, recognizing his work as a defender of Human Rights.
 “At a time when the defense of the rights of migrants is criminalized in Europe, this case file is an exemplary statement to continue our work”, the defender said after finding out the case resolution.
 Moroccan human rights organizations celebrated the win as an unprecedented occurrence, that established jurisprudence for the defense of the right to life at the border.
 One of the main Moroccan newspapers, Akhbar Alyawm headlined: “Moroccan justice internationally embarrasses the Spanish police and overturns the case against Helena Maleno".

 Despite her victories in court, Helena's persecution has not ceased.
 On 23 January Helena reported having been violently deported from her home in Morocco, being separated from her young daughter for 32 days.
 In a video published on social media and in the press, Helena stated: 'in the last year I have been the victim of 37 attacks, death threats, aggressions, phone taps and break-ins at my home'.
 In her defence, the principal worldwide human rights entities (FIDH, OMCT, Front Line Defenders, Amnesty International, International Service for Human Rights and the Urgent Action Fund for Women's Human Rights) sent a letter to the Prime Minister of Spain demanding justice for Helena Maleno, which was signed by more than 700 Spanish and international entities including the Catholic Church, the State Coordinator of NGOs, Oxfam Intermón and the Spanish Human Rights Association.
 The Spanish Minister of Exterior Affairs, Arancha González Laya said of Helena Maleno in the Spanish Parliament: "The Government of Spain respects her work as a defender of human rights for which she has earned numerous awards".
 Other Ministers publicly pledged their support for Maleno.
 However, the international organisations are awaiting a statement from the Prime Minister Pedro Sánchez amid the persistent criminalisation of the human rights defender by the Ministry of the Interior, the UCRIF and the National Police.